hy-tsoha/local-pg/README.md

 Since lab computers are shared, please do not leave your database running in the background.
 For your convenience, there is start-pg.sh script which will start PostgreSQL in your terminal on the foreground, so you (hopefully) won't forget to stop running your database when you leave computer.

+## Uninstalling

+- Remove directory pgsql, including all content (in your home directory).
+- Remove lines mentioning pgsql with LD_LIBRARY_PATH, PATH, PGHOST and PGDATA at the end of your .bashrc.

 ## Caveats

 There is practically no error checking.
 If build or something else fails, you are left to figure out what went wrong by yourself.